How Much Does It Cost To Build A House?

 Average Home Building Costs in Canada (Per Square Foot)

-According to Altus Group, a single family home with an unfinished basement from a production builder can cost between $145 to $260 per square foot in Vancouver, to as little as $105 to $180 per square foot in Montreal.
+According to Altus Group, a single-family home with an unfinished basement from a production builder can cost between $185 to $315 per square foot in Vancouver, to as little as $105 to $165 per square foot in Halifax.
 Production builders limit you to a set range of house plans, which will restrict your design choices.
 In exchange for this, building a home with a production builder is much cheaper than building from scratch with a custom home builder.

-A custom-built home is significantly more expensive than a regular single-family home, costing on average $430 to $1,090 per square foot in Vancouver, compared to $390 to $800 per square foot in Montreal.
+A custom-built home is significantly more expensive than a regular single-family home, costing from $485 to $1,225 per square foot in Vancouver, to $275 to $555 per square foot in Halifax.

-Based on data for 2020, building a new home in Canada would be cheapest in Halifax.
-Vancouver is the most expensive city to build a new home in Canada.
+Based on data for the beginning of 2023, building a new home in Canada’s metro areas would be cheapest in Halifax.
+Vancouver and Toronto are the most expensive metro areas to build a new home in Canada.

 What Is the Average Size of a Home in Canada?